 - Unpredictability – this is about how hard it is to predict changes in a individual’s needs that might create challenges in managing them, including the risks to the individual’s health if adequate and timely care is not provided

-Find out more about the process governed by the National Framework for NHS Continuing Healthcare and NHS Funded Nursing Care (November 2012 –revised).
+Find out more about the process governed by the National Framework for NHS Continuing Healthcare and NHS Funded Nursing Care (October 2018 –revised)

-The CCG provide this service primarily through the CHC Team based at Phoenix Place which can be contacted Monday to Friday, 9am to 5pm (excluding public holidays) by:
+The CCG provide this service primarily through the CHC Team based at Phoenix Court which can be contacted Monday to Friday, 9am to 5pm (excluding public holidays) by:

 - phone the reception and ask for the CHC team: 01268 594 350